johnrudolph/beast-master/rules.md

 Types of Loot:
 - **Gold**: Some Loot Tokens give you Gold.
 The amount of Gold they give you is specified on the Token.
 Gold Tokens with the die symbol mean that you roll the die and receive that much Gold.
 - **Cards**: These Loot Tokens specify how many cards you get to draw from the deck.
-- **Fragments**: These give you a Fragment.
-Collect 5 Fragments and you win the game.
+- **Favor**: These give you 1 Favor.
+Collect 5 Favor to win the game.

 ## Colossus Cards
 Colossus Cards allow you to get Gold, move Acolytes around, and gain advantages over opponents.
 You have a hand limit of 6 Cards including Colossus Cards and Beast Cards.
 There are 4 types of Colossus Card: